alexanderjamesfrancis/jethroTime/README.md

 1. Refinement of 'Jethro fact'
   i.
 Use array to store and then random number asign a 'fact'. ii.
-Increase number of 'facts'.
+Increase number of 'facts'. - DONE - Awaiting next version.
 2. Better adaption of browser for desktop and mobile.
   i.
 Better use of bootstrap
 3. API compatiblity to provide a general or 'fun fact'.